RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/22 roday i made the user profile dashboard the design are below average but got to learn a lot about html css and js implementation and faced many challanges in makeing the responsive and handeling different functions but still managed more to learn and explore..

+date:2024/08/23 today i tried to polish my css skill and be the decent frontrnt developer and designer and still a lot to learn and more to explore in this world will fully commit from day after today in my developer journey